 Source: PTOLEMUS.
-Note: DAS stands from Driver Assistance System support for driving in a traffic jam situation.
+Note: DAS stands from Driver Assistance System

 Forward collision warning systems and automatic emergency braking systems that were earlier restricted to detecting a crash with a vehicle have now gained features to even detect smaller objects such as pedestrians and cyclists.